 Throughout her time on the throne, Queen Elizabeth II has spent plenty of time on board boats in her role as Commander in Chief of the British Royal Navy.
-We roundup the the best photos of The Queen at sea throughout her lifetime and during her reign as British Monarch.
+We round up the best photos of The Queen at sea throughout her lifetime and during her 70-year reign as British Monarch.

 Royal Yacht Victoria and Albert

 During the British Fleet Review on May 20, 1937 at Spithead, UK, Queen Elizabeth takes to sea on the Royal Yacht HMY Victoria and Albert.
 Launched in 1899, HMY Victoria and Albert measured 128 metres and was in service from 1901 to 1939.
 This picture shows a young Princess Elizabeth with her parents King George VI and Queen Elizabeth in conversation with the Duke of Kent and Lord Louis Mountbatten.

 Princess Elizabeth boards the New Zealand four masted Barque Pamir in London's Shadwell Basin on March 3, 1948.
 Built by Blohm & Voss and launched in 1905, Pamir was seized as a war prize by the New Zealand government during World War II and would go on to be the last commercial sailing ship to round Cape Horn.
 Here the Princess is seen at the helm talking to Captain Collier.

 A year after her coronation, Queen Elizabeth II became the first, and so far the only reigning British monarch to visit Australia during her Royal Tour.
 On February 20, 1954, The Queen sails into Hobart Harbour in Tasmania with her husband Prince Philip on board the SS Gothic.
 Originally launched as a passenger-cargo ship in 1947, SS Gothic was the designated Royal Yacht for the tour.